ubccpsc/classy/docs/instructor/features.md

 #### Request Feedback When Student Cannot

+A student pushes code to a repository but cannot request grade feedback because of the grade feedback delay.
+In any such case, an admin or staff may override the delay and request feedback.

 <img src="../assets/admin-request-feedback.png/">

 #### Force a Re-Grade

+A student may request that pushed code is re-graded if an error is suspected with the grade result.
+An admin or staff may force the re-grade of a commit.
+If a prior grade result exists, it will be purged and replaced by the new result.

 <img src="../assets/admin-force-regrade.png/">

 #### Force Silent Re-Grade

+If there is a known error with a grade result, but the grade results should still be kept secret, an admin or staff may request a silent re-grade of a commit.
+If a prior grade result exists, it will be purged and replaced by the new result.

 <img src="../assets/admin-silent-regrade.png/">